Frequently asked questions for current HDR students.

 If you are an international student within Australia who is temporarily unable to undertake any research as a direct consequence of the adverse impacts of COVID-19, you may take approved Leave of Absence without impacting your student visa or being required to leave Australia.

 Note that as the Department of Home Affairs (DHA) do not extend visas, you will need to apply for a new student visa before your current visa expires.
-DHA has not yet confirmed if they will waive the $620 visa application fee for students who need a further visa due to Covid-19.
-It may take some time before a decision is made and this FAQ will be updated when further information becomes available.
+DHA has now confirmed that they will waive the visa application fee for students who need a further visa due to Covid-19.
+However, please note that this change has not been implemented yet.

-Note too that students who apply for a new student visa may need to pay for additional OSHC and may need to pay for further health examinations.
-See: https://www.bupa.com.au/bupamvs/fees for potential health examination costs
+Note that students who apply for a new student visa may need to pay for additional OSHC and may need to pay for further health examinations.
+See: https://www.bupa.com.au/bupamvs/fees for potential health examination costs.

 For questions relating to your student visa, please contact International Student Services.